 “You might not expect it – but I should expect it of myself.”
 The two women spent a few seconds sizing each other up until another stiff gust of wind hit them, and at that instant, Ashley made a decision that would change both of their lives.

 Diane held up her hand for her to stop.
-“Wait a second.
-You shouldn’t invite a stranger into your home.”
+“No, no. You shouldn’t invite a stranger into your home.”

 She was right, of course, but Ashley realized there was a simple precaution she could take.
 “I tell you what, my father lives less than a mile from me.
 “I’ll call, tell him what I’m doing, and ask that we randomly text back and forth the entire time to make sure I’m safe.
 Will that put your mind at ease?”